Quadratic Chabauty for modular curves: Algorithms and examples

-for any $x$ in $X(\Q)$.
-The terms in this equation can all be computed explicitly: \begin{itemize} \item The set $\Upsilon $ is given by $\{\sum _v \epsilon _v :\epsilon _v \in \Upsilon _v \}$, where the sum is over primes of bad reduction, and $\Upsilon _v $ is the set of values of $h_v (\mathrm{A}(x))$ for $x\in X(\Q _v ).$ For $v\ne p$, the map $h_v$ will be made explicit in \S\ref{subsec:betts_dogra}, using the results of Betts--Dogra \cite{BeD19} to compute $\Upsilon_v$ when a regular semi-stable model $\mathcal{X}$ is known.
-The map $h_v$ factors through the reduction map to the irreducible components of the special fibre of $\mathcal{X}$. \item The map $h_p$ may be computed using the results of \cite{BDMTV19}, where it is explained how the universal properties of the bundle $\mathscr{M}$ rigidify the (known) structures on the graded pieces, enough to allow us to compute them explicitly, see \S\ref{subsec:height_at_p}. \item Under our running assumptions, we may view the global height as a pairing
+using the results of Betts--Dogra \cite{BeD19} to compute $\Upsilon_v$ when a regular semi-stable model $\mathcal{X}$ is known.
+The map $h_v$ factors through the reduction map to the irreducible components of the special fibre of $\mathcal{X}$. \item The map $h_p$ may be computed using \cite[\S\S4,5]{BDMTV19}, where it is explained how the universal properties of the bundle $\mathscr{M}$ rigidify the (known) structures on the graded pieces, enough to allow us to compute them explicitly, see \S\ref{subsec:height_at_p}. \item Using the isomorphism \eqref{eq:log_isom}, we may view the global height as a pairing

-Using global information, such as an abundance of global points $x \in X(\Q)$ if available, we can solve for the height pairing explicitly.
-This will be discussed in \S\ref{subsec:global_height}, where we also explain what to do in cases where too few rational points are available. \end{itemize}
+Using global information, such as an abundance of global points $x \in X(\Q)$ if available, we can solve for the height pairing.
+This is discussed in \S\ref{subsec:global_height}, where we also explain what to do when too few rational points are available. \end{itemize}